TYPE DESIGN INFORMATION PAGE last updated on Sat Dec 9 03:10:05 EST 2023

-As a student, she designed the upbeat text face Acadie and the Thai face Yala.
+As a student, she designed the upbeat text typeface Acadie and the Thai typeface Yala.
 She explains: Acadie regular and italic are drawn with reference to the broad-edged pen.
 A model of inspiration was Christoph Noordzij's typeface, Collis.
 It maintains a good performance in long texts with subtle calligraphic fluidity.
 To enhance liveliness and avoid a static monolinear stroke, Acadie utilizes higher contrast with a tall x-height to show an energetic visual impression on a page.
 About Yala: Yala regular is also created with reference to the broad-edged pen.
 Precedents examined are Adobe Thai, Sukothai (Linotype) and other angular typefaces printed in 1930 letterpress editions.
 The design of Yala creates an even color suitable for long texts and even diacritical positioning.
 Resisting a monolinear stroke similar to Cordi New (Microsoft), a higher contrast design favorable to a handwritten form is developed.
 Additional scans of Acadie: i, ii, iii.
 In 2010, she drew Apartment Type, a set of objects.
 Behance link.
 [Google] [More] ⦿

 In 2005, he left House and started his own company eventually called Type Supply.
 Type Supply designs typefaces for corporations and publications.
 Their typefaces:

 At ATypI 2008 in St. Petersburg, his talk (shared with Ken Barber) was entitled Pac-Man fever, quantum mechanics and the design of digital type.

 TypeCon 2011 took place in New Orleans from July 5-10, 2011, at the Royal Sonesta.
 Dedicated web page.
 Speakers: Lynne Baggett, Ed Benguiat, William Berkson, David Berlow, John D. Berry, Scott Boms, Veronika Burian, Aaron Carambula, Nancy Sharon Collins, Viviana Cordova, Bill Davis, Carolina de Bartol, Luke Dorny, John Dowling, John Downer, Angela Driscoll, Carol Fillip, Lorrie Frear, Mehmet Gözetlik, Will Hill, Jessica Hische, Otmar Hoefer, Amelia Hugill-Fontanel, Mark Jamra, John Jennings, Kenneth Jones, Akira Kobayashi, Jenny LeBlanc, Gerry Leonidas, Ian Lynam, Grahame Lynch, Erik Marinovich, Ricardo Martins, Erin McLaughlin, Vince Mitchell, Anita Nottingham, Sharon Oiga, Ketty Miranda Orozco, Leonard Otillio, Dr. Kayanna Pace, David Peacock, Thomas Phinney, Rafael Díaz Rey, Nancy Rorabaugh, Anthony Rozak, David Rozak, Yvette Rutledge, José Scaglione, Juliet Shen, Neil Summerour, Guy Villa, Brian Warren, Jim Wasco, Marcin Wichary, and Onur Yazicgil.